 Other Types of Commercial Insurance

-Besides the four basic types of business insurance, there are industry-specific insurance products you can consider.
+Besides the four basic types of business insurance, there are other insurance products you can consider.

 Cyber liability insurance covers you if you suffer a financial loss as a result of a data breach.
 Cyber liability coverage can be first-party and third-party.